HL7/fhir-shorthand/input/pagecontent/reference.md

 ```

 **Note:**
-* Do not include a code system before the hash sign `#`.
+* Do not put a code system before the hash sign `#`.
 The code system name is given by the `CodeSystem` keyword.
 * The definition of the term can be optionally provided as the second string following the code.

 **Example:** Define a code system for yoga poses.